 And yes, for those that are wondering, the same occurs whilst experiencing Ramadan in Qatar and other middle eastern countries too!

-But before having the chance to stop and think what this holy month could mean for the trip, it became clear that Ramadan really isn’t all that bad for people of other religions!
+But before having the chance to stop and think what this holy month could mean for the trip, it became clear that Ramadan really isn’t all that bad for people of other religions.

 The UAE’s official state religion is Islam, although, all of its residents have the freedom to practice other beliefs as they wish without displaying conflicting views.
-So, what I thought was going to be a few days without a scrap of food in daylight, was merely a proof of my ignorance.
-In shopping centres, hotels and other popular areas, there were numerous food courts, small restaurants and cafés open specifically for those who practised other religions, or who were like myself, non-religious.
+So, what I thought was going to be a few days without a scrap of food in daylight, was merely proof of my ignorance.
+In shopping centres, hotels and other popular areas, there were numerous food courts, small restaurants and cafés open specifically for those who practised other religions, or who were like me, non-religious.